Fundamental sequences and fast-growing hierarchies for the Bachmann-Howard ordinal: Approximating -limits

-The results in this section are due to Buchholz \cite{BuchholzOrd}, but we include their proofs them to keep the article self-contained.
+The results in this section are due to Buchholz \cite{BuchholzOrd}, but we include their proofs in order to keep the article self-contained.
 Here and in the rest of the paper, we will often write $\gt$ instead of $\gt_\mathbb X$.
-The following definition will be useful in determining when $\gt(\xi) \in \mathbb X'$.